dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 ### Knowing when it has caught up

 Everything hangs on one question at cutover time: has the new server received everything the old one committed?
-19 added `WAIT FOR LSN`, and it is the first thing I tried, because it looks like the perfect tool.
+19 added `WAIT FOR LSN`, which looks like the perfect tool for this.
 It is not, for a logical subscriber:

 ```results
 16, 18:      ERROR:  syntax error at or near "WAIT"